 Q: What should our organization do if we need to change our milestones in order to be more responsive to urgent needs and/or adhere to social distancing guidance?

 A: Please do what you need to do to respond to the needs in your community.
-We recognize that the scope and scale of the COVID-19 outbreak and related economic and social impacts is unprecedented.
+We recognize that the scope and scale of the COVID-19 crisis and related economic and social impacts is unprecedented.
 When things have settled and you have a clearer picture of how your grant and milestones will be affected, please reach out to your program officer (find them under "Philanthropy").

-Q: School is out so we can't provide our physical activity program.
+Q: Many schools are remote so we can't provide our physical activity program.
 Should we do online programming so we can keep up with our grant milestones?

-A: Don’t worry about your grant milestones.
-We can revisit when schools reopen and the current crisis has subsided.
-We expect there will be delays and changes.
+A: We expect there will be delays and changes.
 We understand that your priority is meeting the community’s urgent needs, not adhering to grant milestones.

 Q: Many of our grant activities involve convening large groups.
 We’ll need to significantly change our plans.
 How does that impact our grant?

 A: We understand that you will be prioritizing the health and safety of your employees and the communities you serve, and that doing so will have impacts on the work that you had planned.
 Please follow the guidance of public health officials when deciding which activities to continue as planned and which ones need to be put on hold or redesigned.

 Q: Our annual progress report is due in in the coming months.
 How will I get my Year 2 payment if I don’t send the report in?